-You will meet #YourSerbiaHost at your hotel or other place of your stay in Belgrade and you will continue together towards West of Serbia.
-First place where you’ll stop on this tour will be mountain Gučevo where the first trench battle in the WWI occurred, between Austro-Hungarian and Serbian forces.
-From the tip of the mountain and in front of the ossuary you’ll learn why this battle was significant for later course of war and what the sacrifice that Serbian soldiers had to bear was.
+You will meet #YourSerbiaHost at your hotel or other place of your stay in Belgrade.
+After pickup you will continue together towards West of Serbia.
+First place where you’ll stop on this tour will be mountain Gučevo.
+This was the place of the first trench battle in the WWI, between Austro-Hungarian and Serbian forces.
+While standing on the tip of the mountain you’ll learn why this battle was significant for later course of the war and what was the sacrifice that Serbian soldiers made.

 From Gučevo we’ll continue to the village Tršić which is relevant for our tour, but most of all, for Serbian alphabet and for modern Serbian language.
-In this village in 1787 Vuk Karadžić was born, he was the reformer of Serbian language and the one who made Serbian alphabet so simple and introduced the rule: “read as it’s written, write as it’s spoken”.
-We will visit his birth house, which is now a museum dedicated to his life.
-Here you’ll learn about the humble way of life in Vuk’s childhood, when nowadays Serbia was part of Ottoman Empire.
+In this village in 1787 Vuk Karadžić was born.
+He was the reformer of Serbian language and the one who made Serbian alphabet so simple.
+The rule he introduced was: “read as it’s written, write as it’s spoken”.
+You will visit his birth house, which is now a museum dedicated to his life.
+Here you’ll learn about the humble way of life in Vuk’s childhood, when Serbia was part of Ottoman Empire.

-After visit to the museum we’ll stop by to local household for a break and typical welcome treat in Serbia (slatko and coffee) before we continue to the monastery Tronoša where Vuk received his basic education and where he started to dream about transformation of the language.
+After visit to the museum we’ll stop by to local household for a break and typical Serbian welcome treat (slatko and coffee).
+Afterwards we’ll continue to the monastery Tronoša.
+In the monastery Vuk received his basic education, and started to dream about transformation of the language.
 If you are up to for some walking through woods we can take a walk (an hour) to the monastery through beautiful forest from Tršić, if not, we’ll drive to there.
 After visit to Tronoša monastery we’ll get back to the household Mišić for a local lunch.
 In interaction with our hosts you’ll learn about the way of life in this rural area of Serbia.